 The Talking-up Scotland fund raiser primarily, finishing in 14 days, to enable the recruitment of some research assistance, in order to take pressure off me [74 in June and tiring] and hopefully to further improve the blog, has made a good start.
 To contribute, only if you can (!) go to: Talking-up Scotland – a Politics crowdfunding project in Ayr by Professor John Robertson By Professor John Robertson OBA, former Faculty Research Ethics Chair, UWS BBC Scotland have reported RSV vaccine cuts hospital stays for older people but you’d never know from their broadcasts or the fuller website report, unless you read 13 … Continue reading Research – SNP Government’s early action and £4m spent on RSV vaccine for over 75s achieves 63% more coverage than NHS England, slashes hospitalisation rates and will have saved many lives

-Covid care home deaths – the thousands saved and lost in Scotland and England
+Covid care home deaths – the thousands saved and lost in Scotland and in England

 On 22 January 2021, BBC UK had a special report on the anxiety in English and Welsh care homes that they were being left behind in the vaccine rollout.
-They had the above graphic and the percentages showed Scotland to be well ahead on the curve.
 Days earlier, in response to a question by Philippa Whitford, Matt Hancock confirmed that only 24% of care home residents in England had been vaccinated.
 On the same day, the First Minister of Scotland indicated that 80% of care home residents and staff had now been vaccinated.
-Some councils, Inverclyde and North Ayrshire claimed … Continue reading Covid care home deaths – the thousands saved and lost in Scotland and England
+Some councils, Inverclyde and North Ayrshire claimed 100%.
+Whitford then explained: The Joint Committee on Vaccination and Immunisation was very clear that those who … Continue reading Covid care home deaths – the thousands saved and lost in Scotland and in England

 The simple facts that reveal the extent to which the SNP Government better protected us against Covid deaths despite the delay in devolving responsibility and Johnson’s callous inertia – saving thousands